-For purchase transactions where the borrower(s) intend to rent out their current home, please refer to Conversion of Primary Residence Guidelines (Section 4.3.4).

-If the net cash flow calculation result is a positive amount, that amount will be added to the borrower's income.
-If the net cash flow amount is negative, that amount will be added to the borrower's long-term debt.
+For purchase transactions where the borrower(s) intend to rent out their current home, rental income for the conversion property can be considered if supported with a fully executed least agreement and a 25% vacancy factor applied.
+A positive net cash flow will be added to the borrower's income.
+A negative net cash flow amount will be added to the borrower's long-term debt.